-- 0 No measures (i.e., no restrictions) - 1 Open, with minimal (>=50% capacity) limitations

-2 - Open, with major (<50% capacity) limitations
+- 0 No measures (i.e., no restrictions) - 1 Open, with minimal (>=50% capacity) limitations - 2 Open, with major (<50% capacity) limitations - 3 Closed - 99 No information available to determine policy in place

-3 - Closed

 - If policy restricts movie theater service offerings (e.g., concessions), but does not specify a capacity restriction or social distancing requirements or seat spacing, code as 0. - For movie theater opening restrictions for which the only restriction is framed in terms of social distancing (e.g., maintain 6 ft of distance), code as 1. - If policy requires seating to be spaced apart, but does not specify a capacity restriction, code as 1. - If capacity restrictions are framed as recommendations or considerations, coding should occur based on the capacity recommendation/consideration, even if not a requirement. - Code 2 if movie theaters are only able to operate outdoors (drivein theaters).